boundlessgeo/suite/docs/usermanual/source/sysadmin/ubuntu/index.rst

 To restore the previous ``crs`` representation for compatibility reasons (especially when working with OpenLayers 3):

 #.
-Add the following context parameter to  :file:`/usr/share/opengeo/geoserver/WEB-INF/web.xml`:
+Add a context parameter to :file:`/etc/tomcat8/Catalina/localhost/geoserver.xml`:

    .. code-block:: xml